-This zone is intended primarily to serve NPS operational and administrative needs, but accommodates some visitor activities.
-Generally, it may be used as a hiking or horseback travel route for visitors with or without guides, and as a vehicle travel route for visitors traveling with NPS-approved guides.
+This zone is intended primarily to serve National Park Service operational and administrative needs, but in certain specific cases (e.g., at Medano Ranch headquarters) may also accommodate scheduled visitor activities.
+It may be used as a hiking or horseback travel route for visitors with or without guides, and as a vehicle travel route for visitors traveling with NPS-approved guides.
 Hunters may use this zone as a vehicle travel route if they have special permission and/or are accompanied by land management agency staff.
-However, there may be specific cases (e.g., near Medano Ranch headquarters or Big and Little Spring) where there are some visitor limitations.

 Visitor activities include environmental education programs, guided interpretive and educational tours on horseback, by foot, or (in nonwilderness areas) by vehicle.
-Appropriate kinds of facilities include visitor information signs; structures serving as a base for management or maintenance activities (offices, shops, storage buildings, patrol cabins); housing; communications facilities, outdoor storage areas; environmental education, interpretation, and research facilities; unpaved roads, fences, and ditches.
+Appropriate kinds of facilities include visitor information signs; structures serving as a base for management or maintenance activities (offices, shops, storage buildings, patrol cabins); housing; outdoor storage areas; environmental education, interpretation, and research facilities; unpaved roads, fences, and ditches.
 Management activities include maintenance, planning, and overseeing operations, research, monitoring resources and visitor activities, and vehicle travel to remote park areas.
-Appropriate commercial services include guided activities: hiking, horseback riding, and vehicle tours on designated routes (in nonwilderness), including backcountry four-wheel-drive tours originating outside the park.
+Appropriate commercial services include guided activities: hiking, horseback riding, and vehicle tours on designated routes (in nonwilderness), including backcountry four-wheel drive tours originating outside the park.